-The classic example for uncorrelated assets is the pair of US Large Cap stocks and US Treasury Bonds.
-Historically, they have a negative correlation.
-Therefore, the pairs tend to move in opposite direction.
-US Treasuries are considered safe heaven during bear markets, while large cap stocks are investors’ favorite during strong bull markets.
+The US Large Cap stocks and US Treasury Bonds are the classic examples of uncorrelated assets.
+Historically, they have a negative correlation of -0.21.
+Therefore, the pairs tend to move in opposite direction over time.
+US Treasuries are considered a safe haven during bear markets, while large cap stocks are the investors’ favorite during strong bull markets.

 See the table below for correlation examples between various asset classes.

 There is a high chance that you already have an established investment portfolio, either in an employer-sponsored retirement plan, self-directed IRA or a brokerage account.

 If you own a security that represents more than 5% of your entire portfolio, then you have a concentrated position.
 Regularly, individuals and families may acquire these positions through employer 401k plan matching, stock awards, stock options, inheritance, gifts or just personal investing.